priyamdas2/GLASD/README.md

 Once reformulated, optimization is performed using **Global Adaptive Stochastic Descent**, a derivative-free algorithm that combines adaptive coordinate-wise descent with controlled stochastic exploration.
 The method requires only objective evaluations and does not rely on gradients, smoothness, or continuity assumptions.

-The overall geometry-aware optimization pipeline is illustrated in the following figures (available in the `images/` folder):
+The overall geometry-aware optimization pipeline is illustrated in the following figures:

 **Correlation matrix geometry and angular mapping**
 <p align="center">